Positive Representations of Split Real Simply-laced Quantum Groups: Introduction

 The paper is organized as follows.
-In Section \ref{sec:lusztig} we recall the definition of Lusztig's parametrization for positive unipotent semigroup $U_{>0}^+$, and the transformation between the coordinate corresponding to the change of words for $w_0$.
-In Section \ref{sec:def} we give the construction for $U_q(\g_\R)$ on a specific choice of reduced expression of $w_0$.
-In Section \ref{sec:qdilog} we recall the definition and properties of the quantum dilogarithm function needed in Section \ref{sec:trans}, where we prove Theorem \ref{Thmtrans} by defining the unitary transformation bringing together the action of $U_q(\g_\R)$ for any choice of expression for $w_0$.
-In Section \ref{sec:com} we prove the commutation relations between the generators for simply-laced type $U_q(\g_\R)$.
-In Section \ref{sec:An} and \ref{sec:Dn} we write explicitly the action for $U_q(\sl(n,\R))$ and $U_q(\mathfrak{so}(n,n))$ in Lusztig's coordinate.
-In Section \ref{sec:E}, we give explicit results of the calculations of type $E_6,E_7$ and $E_8$.
-In Section \ref{sec:modified} we recall the modified quantum group $\bU_{\fq\til[\fq]}(\g_\R)$ defined in \cite{FI} and state the main theorems about the positive representations of the modular double, its embedding into the $q$-tori, and the Langlands dual as the commutant.
-In Section \ref{sec:weylaction}, we prove the unitary equivalence between positive representations with parameters related by Weyl actions.
-Finally in Section \ref{sec:conjectures}, we give some remarks on the possible approaches to the conjectures stated in the introduction.
+In Section \ref{sec:prelim} we recall the definition of the quantum group $\cU_q(\g_\R)$ and Lusztig's parametrization for a positive unipotent semigroup $U_{>0}^+$, and the transformation between the coordinate corresponding to the change of words for $w_0$.
+In Section \ref{sec:def} we give the construction for $\cU_q(\g_\R)$ on a specific choice of reduced expression of $w_0$.
+In Section \ref{sec:qdilog} we recall the definition and properties of the quantum dilogarithm function needed in Section \ref{sec:trans}, where we prove Theorem \ref{Thmtrans} by defining the unitary transformation bringing together the action of $\cU_q(\g_\R)$ for any choice of expression for $w_0$.
+In Section \ref{sec:com} we prove the commutation relations between the generators for simply-laced type $\cU_q(\g_\R)$.
+In Sections \ref{sec:An} and \ref{sec:Dn} we write the action for $\cU_q(\sl(n,\R))$ and $\cU_q(\mathfrak{so}(n,n))$ explicitly in Lusztig coordinates.
+In Section \ref{sec:E} we give explicit results of the calculations for type $E_6$,$E_7$ and $E_8$.
+In Section \ref{sec:modified} we recall the modified quantum group $\bU_{\fq\til[\fq]}(\g_\R)$ defined in \cite{FI} and state the main theorems about the positive representations of the modular double, its embedding into the $q$-tori, and the Langlands dual inside the commutant.
+In Section \ref{sec:weylaction} we prove the unitary equivalence between positive representations with parameters related by Weyl actions.
+Finally in Section \ref{sec:conjectures} we give some remarks on the possible approaches to the conjectures stated in the introduction.

 \textbf{Acknowledgments.} I would like to dedicate this work to my advisor Professor Igor Frenkel, who has enlightened me in this very beautiful area of mathematics, for all his support and guidance over the years at Yale University.
+I would like to thank both referees for their constructive comments to the manuscript in particular to the handling of unbounded operators.
+This work was partially supported by World Premier International Research Center Initiative (WPI Initiative), MEXT, Japan and JSPS KAKENHI Grant Numbers JP16K17571.